Skip to main content

 2. Are you eating too many carbs or too much fat?
 Carbs/sugar spike insulin which leads to fat storage.
 Fat is not inherently bad, but it is calorie dense.
 Eat healthy forms of it (not the ones made in a factory) and eat it in moderation.

 3. How much are you drinking?
-Alcohol takes the full attention of the liver, it's a toxin, it's calorically dense, and it may cause us to make poor food choices.
+Alcohol demands the full attention of the liver, it's a toxin, it's calorically dense, and it may cause us to make poor food choices.
 Choose distilled spirits, non-sugary mixers, and limit your intake.

 4. Are you still moving?
 Keep up with daily steps, stand as much as possible, add some weight training, and try walking after meals.
 Small bits of movement throughout the day really add up.